MCom Programme in Marketing 2017

 Compulsory Induction Programme

 An Induction Programme is conducted for accepted applicants prior to the start of Semester One.
 This is COMPULSORY and is scheduled in the week before classes start.
-In 2014 the Induction Programme will be on Friday 21 February.
+In 2017 the Induction Programme will be on Thursday 16 and Friday 17 February 2017.

 You will be notified of the exact time and venue of the Induction Programme when you get confirmation of your acceptance into the MCom Programme.